azrafe7/WebPhoto/README.md

 What it does:

  - not much, but...
- - can apply some simple image filters to your webcam stream (using [CamanJS](http://camanjs.com/))
+ - can apply some simple image filters to your webcam snapshots (using [CamanJS](http://camanjs.com/))
  - can save the resulting image as jpeg or png
- - can be easily run locally (without an internet connection)
+ - can be easily run locally (without an internet connection - f.e. with python or mongoose)

 ![](assets/screenshot.png)